ValPal1320/Horiseon-Challenge1/README.md

 User Story

 As a digital marketing agency,
-I want a codebase that follows accessibility standards So that our own site is optimized for search engines.
+You will have a codebase that has attributes that help to make web content more accessible to people with disabilities.

 Acceptance Criteria
 * When viewing the source code, I will find semantic HTML elements.